ryxxastroat/bumblebeeEHT/README.md

 # bumblebeeEHT
-code and data for spherical black holes in the bumblebee gravity model
+Example numerical solutions of spherical black holes in the bumblebee gravity model

 **********These three DAT files are examples of the numerical solutions**********